32 best guard dog breeds for maximum protection

 28. Estrella Mountain Dog

-The Estrela Mountain Dog is one type of large-breed pooch that’s also one of Portugal's oldest livestock guardian varieties.
-This strong pup hails from the Estrella Mountains where they protected flocks of sheep and became loving companions of remote shepherding families.
+The Estrela Mountain Dog is a large-breed dog that’s also one of Portugal's oldest livestock guardian varieties.
+This strong pup hails from the Estrella Mountains, where they protected flocks of sheep and became loving companions of remote shepherding families.

 29. Saint Bernard

-Standing at up to 28 inches in heigh, Saint Bernards have a deep bark, natural protective instincts and loads of strength, which makes them a brilliant deterrent to would-be intruders.
+Standing at up to 28 inches in height, Saint Bernards have a deep bark, natural protective instincts, and loads of strength, which makes them a brilliant deterrent to would-be intruders.

 They are also fiercely loyal toward their human family and kids and very loving.

-And the Appenzeller Sennenhund is believe to be one of the most intelligent dogs, too — all of which makes them brilliant working dogs, no matter whether they are being put to work on the farm or guarding your four walls.
+And the appenzeller sennenhund is believed to be one of the most intelligent dogs, too – all of which makes them brilliant working dogs, no matter whether they are being put to work on the farm or guarding your four walls.

 31. Anatolian Shepherd

-Along with being one of the dog breeds known as the biggest droolers, the Anatolian Shepherd has qualities that make it one of the best guard dog breeds for maximum protection.
+Along with being one of the biggest droolers, the Anatolian Shepherd has qualities that make it one of the best guard dog breeds for maximum protection.

 For example, they are bold, confident and have strong protective instincts instilled into every fiber of their being.
 Anatolian Shepherds, which hail from Turkey, are also highly territorial.

-They might look fluffy, friendly and full of life, but the loyal Chow Chow breed was originally bred in China to be a guard dog, guarding royal palaces.
+They might look fluffy, friendly and full of life, but the loyal chow chow was originally bred in China to be a guard dog, guarding royal palaces.

 PetsRadar Newsletter